Skip to content

 Excessive vibrations can cause fasteners to become loose, uncomfortable noises, and calibration issues.

-How to Fix: Manually operate each axis of the machine, trying different speeds, lowering the speed until no vibrations are found.
-Alternatively, look for loose parts or fasteners, or considering attaching side panels to the open sides of the aluminium structure.
+• Considering attaching side panels to the open sides of the aluminium structure to stiffen it and dampen vibrations.
 Adding weight to the assembly, ensuring proper contact with the supporting surface, or rubber feet can also help.

 engineering_flowchart.png